natalie-csky/wiz-ahk/README.md

 # Wizard101 Multi-boxing Tools + More

 This AutoHotKey script mainly helps you with multi-boxing in Wizard101 but also provides some other tools.
 All hotkeys are easily customizable via the ***config.ahk*** file.

+## Quickstart Guide:

+- Launch all windows/characters you want to play with
+- Start main.ahk script
+- You now want to sort your characters:
+  - Focus on the window of your first character
+  - Press F12 (default)
+  - A message box should open up, telling you that 1/x characters have been assigned. x is the amount of windows you have open in total.
+  - Do the same with your next character and with all the other ones as well until the message box says that all characters have been assigned.
+- If you now press '1' (on your number row), the focus should switch to your first character.
+Pressing '2' to your second and so on.
+This is useful in battle when your characters go into battle the way they are ordered in the window list.

+- Now let's setup the teleport.
+  - Put all your characters into the same group.
+  - Switch to the first character in your group (they are always alphabetically sorted).
+Press F11.
+Switch to the next character.
+Press F11.
+And so on until the message box tells you that all characters have been assigned.
+  - Now make sure all your characters have the group tab active, not the friends tab or any other tab.
+Close that tab on every character.
+Now switch to the character you want everyone else teleport to.
+  - Now press Tab.
+If everything went well, you should have a bunch of characters standing inside of you now.
+If something went wrong, common mistakes (i.e. mistakes that I often do) are not having the groups tab active or having it open.
+The groups tab needs to be active, but closed.
+(Might tweak this feature a little in the future)

+- If you don't want to tediously setup afk spinning on every character, just press F3 and all your characters will jump every now and then.
+Pressing F3 turns this timer off again.

 ## Hotkeys: (Default Hotkey, Function)

 ### Script